AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

   PrePhasedFile                       ,None
   UseFerdosi                          ,Yes
   RestartOption                       ,0
+  modelrecomb                         ,Yes
+  outputonlygenotypedanimals          ,No
+  Cluster                             ,No

-It is important to note that ``AlphaImputeSpec.txt`` is case sensitive.
-Below is a description of what each line does.
+Below is a description of each option available in the specification file:

 PedigreeFile
 """"""""""""